-Looking ahead, GBMQR could serve as a bosonic remote entangling gate that acts directly on the logical subspace of autonomously error‑corrected grid states.
-This, in particular, would be significant when assembling bosonic square‑plaquette cluster primitives into larger lattices in a nearest‑neighbor, measurement‑based quantum computing architecture.
-In this way, GBMQR can reduce long‑range wiring issues that arise when compiling together long chains of cluster states.
-We also note that, despite physical limits on squeezing, which set the overlaps $\alpha$ and $\beta$ and thereby the entangling gate error rate, adding an additional encoding layer on top of \texttt{GKP} grid states can significantly reduce error rates which is known as code concatenation.
+Looking forward, GBMQR could function as a bosonic remote entangling gate acting directly on the logical subspace of autonomously error-corrected grid states.
+This is particularly relevant for assembling bosonic square-plaquette cluster primitives into larger nearest-neighbor lattices for measurement-based quantum computing, thereby mitigating long-range wiring challenges in large cluster-state architectures.
+Longer microwave networks may also be constructed by concatenating elementary GBMQR units, with end-to-end rates depending on link generation, swapping, memory lifetime, and scheduling.
+Finally, despite physical limits on squeezing that constrain overlaps $\alpha$ and $\beta$, additional encoding layers on top of \texttt{GKP} grid states can significantly reduce error rates through code concatenation.